African American Students in Higher Education

 GRANTS, LOANS & DEBT

-- 85% of African American students received Pell Grants in 2011-12, compared with 69% of white students.
-Pell Grants are awarded based on financial need.
+- 72% of African American students received Pell Grants in 2015-16, compared with 34% of white students.
+The average award for African American students was $4,900.

-- 72% of African American students took out federal student loans, compared with 56% of white students in 2013.
+- In the 2015-2016 academic year, 71% of African American students took out federal student loans, compared with 56% of white students.

 “College Degree Gap Grows Wider Between Whites, Blacks and Latinos.”
 The Hechinger Report, January 2016.